industrial-robotics/atwork_central_factory_hub/README.md

 Because my subnet Mask is 255.255.255.0 and my Broadcast address is: 192.168.122.255 I would set the ```host``` configuration value to ```192.168.122.255```.

 ### Typical Configuration for testing in your own lab
-(at RoboCup the TC/OC will configure the RefBox).
+(at competition the TC/OC will configure the RefBox).

 1. Configure the CFH with your editor